sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 So hacking can achieve a lot of things.
 But important targets will probably be well protected.
 Provide a way to probe those defenses.
 This can be in itself a hacking goal.
 The player goes blind.
 If he succeed you give him some ideas about the DC and track sizes.
-Otherwise this kind of information can be obtain offline thanks to bribery or from a contact.
+Otherwise this kind of information can be obtained offline thanks to bribery or from a contact.

 # Pacing considerations